kalebsofer/coachBotBack/src/api/README.md

 # API Service

-The API service handles HTTP requests, message processing, and integrations with OpenAI, Stream Chat, and the database.
+The API service handles HTTP requests, message processing, and integrations with OpenAI, a dummy chat client, and the database.

 ## Core Components